What is Contract Analytics?

-Contract analytics technology is vital to keeping your finger on any legal agreements that your company drafts and enters into.
+Contract analytics is vital to keeping your finger on any legal agreements that your company drafts and enters into.
 Creating contracts can be a daily task at companies, as even the most simple products and services will carry with them a fresh set of legal agreements and contracts.
-As such, analytics and artificial intelligence (AI) are drastically changing contract management to streamline the process and reduce risk.
+As such, analytics and artificial intelligence (AI) machine learning are drastically changing contract management to streamline the process and mitigate risk.

 If you don’t design your contracts well, they have a chance to put your company at risk of liability and other problems.
 Companies that rely on manual contract creation, review and approval put their business in harm’s way.
 You do not want to overlook commitments, possible discounts, compliance mandates and additional milestones.
 Implementing contract analytic software gives you the ability to feel secure that you’ve fully reviewed a contract without missing any hidden risks.

 What is Contract Analytics Technology?

 Contract analytics technology is software that uses machine learning to help companies analyze contracts more efficiently and effectively.

 As we get more into the details, you should know that the software utilizes machine learning algorithms, which aid the authoring of contracts as well as their outcomes.
 These algorithms take apart documents, checking each area of the contract against other approved templates for contract language to show the user how terms and conditions differ.